The iconic Route de la Berarde is a balcony road in France

-Route de la Bérarde is a legendary drive located and an amazing journey in the heart of the Isère department in south-eastern France.
+Route de la Bérarde is a legendary drive located in the heart of the Isère department, in the Auvergne-Rhône-Alpes region of France.
+Stay safe.
+This road is passable but it can be impressive because it is winding and narrow.
+Crossings are difficult in some places.
 It’s one of the French balcony roads.

-The drive is definitely worth it.
-There are many excellent photo opportunities here.
-Don’t forget your camera!
 The road is usually open all year, but is not recommended in winters.
 It can be closed anytime because the snow or the ice.
-D530 starts in Le Clapier, at the junction with the D1091 and ends in La Bérarde, in the Réserve Naturelle de la Haute Vallée du Vénéon.